-SWK 270 Selected Topics in Social Work (3) i.
-Study of a selected problem in social work practice, e.g., mental illness, chemical dependence, child welfare, or aging.
+SWK 270 Selected Topics in Social Work (3) i, ii.
+Study of a selected problem in social work practice, e.g., mental illness, chemical dependence, child welfare, aging, or death and dying.
 Course may be repeated for credit for each different topic.

 SWK 320 Philosophy and Policy in Social Services I (3) ii.
 Historical significance of social legislation, its impact on the individual and society; social philosophy, social service, and social change.
-Prerequisite: SWK 250.
+Prerequisite: SWK 250; (also, for SWK majors) PSC 101 and PSC 320 (may be taken concurrently at the consent of the instructor); (also, for SWK minors) PSC 101.

-SWK 330 Human Behavior and Social Environment (3) ii.
+SWK 330 Human Behavior and Social Environment (3) i.
 The social systems approach; its application to evaluating people in groups and to social work concepts of human development in all stages of the life cycle.
-Prerequisite: SWK 250.
+Prerequisite: (for SWK majors) SWK 250 and a combination of 12 hours of PSY and SOC courses; (for non-majors) junior status or consent of the instructor.

 SWK 350 Social Work Methods I (4) ii.
 Explores the helping relationship and basic skills necessary to respond to client needs.
 Three hours lecture, three hours lab per week.
-Prerequisite: SWK 250 and junior status in social work.
+Prerequisite: SWK 250, SWK 330, a combination of 12 hours of PSY and SOC courses, and junior status.

 SWK 410 Social Work Methods II (3) i.
 Continuation of SWK 350.
-Social interventive skills; generalist practice skills systems, integration of experiences, and current practical literature.
-Prerequisite: SWK 350 and formal acceptance into the social work program.
+Social interventive skills; generalist practice methodology, social group work, integration of practicum experiences with practice theory, social work ethics and values, and current practice literature.
+Taken concurrently with SWK 460.
+Prerequisites: SWK 330, SWK 350; (for majors only) formal acceptance into the Social Work program; (for minors only) consent of the instructor.

 SWK 420 Philosophy and Policy in Social Services II (3) i.
 Continuation of SWK 320.
 Analyzes the philosophy and policies of presently active social agencies; policy reforms and evaluation of their possible effectiveness.
-Prerequisite: SWK 320, senior status in social work.
+Prerequisite: SWK 320, ECO 260, and formal acceptance into the Social Work program.